savannahmarshall/Trip-Planner/README.md

 7. **Login and Search for a Park:**  Log in and search for a National Park.
 Save activities that interest you.

-8. **View/Save Activities:** Click the "Saved Activities" button to view your list of saved activities, which are separated by park.
+8. **View/Save Activities:** Click the "Saved Activities" button to view your list of saved activities, which are separated by park at the bottom of the screen.

 9. **Delete Activites:** Use the delete button to remove activities from your saved list.

-**Please click [here](https://github.com/savannahmarshall/Trip-Planner) to view the GitHub repository for this application.**
+**Please click [here](https://github.com/savannahmarshall/Trip-Planner) to view the deployed application.**

 ![screenshot of login page](https://github.com/savannahmarshall/Trip-Planner/blob/main/Main/assets/login-screenshot.png)